 We will borrow from what we know works well, while designing and innovating to build upon our community approach.
 Increased cultural competence and equity will not spring from a special committee’s project, but will emerge from changes in SVP’s methods of operation, confronting structures that perpetuate social problems.

 This work will not be easy and I am thrilled to work alongside SVP’s staff, board, partners and investees, as well as community leaders, to create a plan of action and move forward with these initiatives.
-This plan will be unveiled at SVP’s 20-Year Anniversary Celebration this May, and I hope to see you all there (details to come).
+This plan will be unveiled at SVP’s 20-Year Celebration this May, and I hope to see you all there.

 For more on why this work matters and what it will mean in the coming months, see our Frequently Asked Questions.